Valkyrie class Sea Control Ship:

 - Signaal Sirius IRST Long range infrared tracking system.
 Consists of two high powered passive infrared cameras capable of scanning up to 80 miles (128 km) range.
 Each camera is computer controlled, and the system can track 24 targets simultaneously.
 The system gives a +10% to read sensory rolls.

 - Improved STN Atlas Elektronik DSQS-21B: Mounted under the bow of the ship.
-Sonar system has a range of around 24 nautical miles (27.6 miles / 44.6 km).
+Sonar system has a range of around 27.6 miles (24 nautical miles / 44.6 km).
 This hull sonar system has both a passive and active system built in.
 Sonar system can track up to 32 targets at one time.

 - Radar Defeating Profile: The ship superstructure is designed so that the radar profile of the ship is reduced.
 Because of this, attempts to detect the ship using radar are made with a -20% penalty to read sensor rolls when attempting to detect this ship using radar.
 Go to General Detection Penalties / Bonuses for more information on penalties and bonuses to use with stealth.

 - Racal Sabre ESM/ECM system: Combines ESM and ECM into one powerful system.
-The system can detect another radar system at 125% of the range of the transmitting radar.
+The system can detect another radar system at around 125% of the range of the transmitting radar and is usually subject to radar horizon.
 When jamming it causes -30% to detection but when it is active, other vehicles/ bases can detect that it is jamming, and some missiles will home in on jamming signals.
 Jamming also causes a -4 penalty to all radar guided weapons.

 [ Altarain TM, Bandito Arms TM, Brodkil TM, Chipwell Armaments TM, Coalition States TM, Cyber-Knight TM, Federation of Magic TM, Free Quebec TM, Golden Age Weaponsmiths TM, Horune TM, Iron Heart Armaments TM, Kankoran TM, Kittani TM, Kydian TM, Larsen’s Brigade TM, M.D.C.
 TM, Mechanoids TM, Mega-Damage TM, Megaversal Legion TM, Millennium Tree TM, Mutants in Orbit TM, Naruni Enterprises TM, Naut’Yll, New Navy TM, New Sovietskiy TM, NGR TM, Nog Heng TM, Northern Gun TM, Phase World TM, Psyscape TM, Rifter TM, SAMAS TM, S.D.C.
 TM, Shemarrian TM, Splugorth TM, Stormspire TM, Sunaj TM, Tolkeen TM, Triax TM, Wellington Industries TM, Wilk’s Laser Technologies TM, Xiticix TM, and Zaayr TM are trademarks owned by Kevin Siembieda and Palladium Books Inc. ]